smashdevcode/boise-code-camp-2017/migrating-to-typescript/demos.md

 ## Why Migrate to TypeScript?

+* Things seem to be working pretty well... why would we migrate to TS???
-* We can still make mistakes
+* Well, we can still make mistakes
 * Leaving our code in JS files doesn't allow the compiler to report those errors

 ## Introducing TypeScript